 Students holding either a research Master’s degree or an equivalent degree can be admitted to study for a PhD subject to their application being approved by the Admissions Committee.
 Supervision of Ph.D. students draws on the network of research teams associated to the EPHE Doctoral School (ED 472).

 Ph.D. students are also provided with additional support in the form of a ‘Dissertation Monitoring Committee’, or CST (Comité de suivi de thèse), independently of the chosen field of study.
 The CST is a compulsory mechanism and each CST must meet once every year.

 In keeping with the Bologna Process PhD students are given the option of enrolling on a voluntary basis in an individual Doctoral Programme leading to the award of ECTS credits for specific doctoral activities.

-These actions are in line with the Doctoral School’s mission of training PhD candidates and preparing them for entering professional life.
+These requirements are in line with the Doctoral School’s mission of training PhD candidates and preparing them for professional life.

 The PhD program comprises 3 specializations: